The Ultimate Retreat - if you Like Water

 If the boat dock in front of the house is deep enough, don't assume that the canal throughout is deep enough.
 Maybe you have to spend some uncomfortable hours on the bay until the water is high enough for your boat to pass those flat spots.
 Some communities have a log that'll keep the water level the same at all times.

 Kayaking and canoeing have become more popular over the years, and future waterfront homeowners may want to use their boats right from their private dock.
 Some of you want a house on a river for easy access to go on a kayak tour.
 However, if you want to go kayaking and you have to cross a busy waterway with cigarette boats and jet skis flying around the fun will not necessarily be on your part.
 Unfortunately, not everybody is considerate and cautious!
 Also, if there is only a steep bank leading to the water you need to build a dock and maybe a storage for the boats and equipment.

 If you are planning on buying a waterfront property on a small lake or a freshwater canal, it will be a lot easier.
 The use of powerboats on those waterways is usually restricted.
 Outdoor enthusiasts will feel like being in heaven, especially when kayaking or canoeing.
-However, the world is small, and you may feel somehow trapped.
+However, the "world" is small, and you may feel somehow trapped after a while.